antoinepryy/TDA602-man-in-the-middle/README.md

 ##### ARP Poisoning

-We use the same functions, as explained previously, to launch an arp poisonning attack on the client and the web server in order to sniff the HTTP traffic.
+We use the same functions, as explained previously, to launch an ARP Poisonning attack on the client and the web server in order to sniff the HTTP traffic.

 ##### Packets Sniffing and Credentials Retrieving